Guide Supports

 Double-acting Guide Support

-This support is modeled with two linear rigid restraints (double-acting by Zm axis and horizontal double-acting by Ym axis) and a frictional restraint along the pipe axis Xm.
+Modeled with two double-acting linear restraints (vertical Zm and horizontal Ym) plus frictional restraint along pipe axis Xm.

-Support can be placed on inclined pipe with any angle including vertical.
-Friction direction is always along the pipe axis Xm.
+Suitable for pipes at any angle, including vertical.
+Friction always acts along pipe axis Xm.

 Properties